sam1r-m/ASCIImation/README.md

 # ascii-mation

 real-time video to ascii converter built with next.js and typescript. upload any video and it gets turned into animated ascii art, frame by frame, with everything running client-side in the browser.
+Access at: https://ascii-mation.vercel.app

 ## features